intel/scikit-learn-intelex/_sources/algorithms.rst.txt

 mt2203
 ^^^^^^^
-Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library mt2203 <https://software.intel.com/en-us/daal-programming-guide-mt2203>`__
+Parameters and semantics are described in |onedal-dg-mt2203|_.

 .. autoclass:: daal4py.engines_mt2203
    :members: compute